Agenda

 Executive Director, Ocean & Climate Platform, co-focal point for Ocean and Coastal Zones, Marrakech Partnership for Global Climate Action

-Ms. Susan Gardner
+Dr. Susan Gardner

 Director, Ecosystems Division, UN Environment Programme